 6. Learning Programs By 9/11 Memorial & Museum

-Entry Tickets for the Museum provide online courses to strengthen people’s knowledge about the attack of 9/11 and why was 9/11 memorial built through various online resource supplements.
+Entry tickets for the museum provide online courses to strengthen people’s knowledge about the 9/11 attack.
 One can enroll in any of the three programs depending on one’s requirements:

-- Public Programs: It provides a platform to discuss the ongoing issues and impacts of the attacks.
-Also, the situation’s aftermath and the historical contexts connected to the attack.
-On November 15, 2022, the online public program was organized on the topic: Assessing the Threat: Counterterrorism 21 Years After 9/11 was held in the presence of White House Homeland Security Advisor Dr. Elizabeth Sherwood-Randall and former U.S. Homeland Security Secretary Jeh Johnson.
+- Public Programs: It provides a platform to discuss the ongoing issues and impacts of the attacks—also, the situation’s aftermath and the historical contexts connected to the attack.
+On November 15, 2022, the online public program was organized on the topic Assessing the Threat: Counterterrorism 21 Years After 9/11, held in the presence of White House Homeland Security Advisor Dr. Elizabeth Sherwood-Randall and former U.S. Homeland Security Secretary Jeh Johnson.
 Its main focus was on security and safety measures needed to make a safer place for companies, cities, and nations.

 - Students and Teachers: It provides various advanced technologies and tools to make everyone understand what happened on 9/11 and how the country copes.
 It provides the following plans: